 Most importantly the GMAT is a very structured test, which means that your scores will not fluctuate wildly during the Mocks, as is sometimes the case with CAT, especially on the Verbal section.

-This also means that you need not take as many Mocks for the GMAT as you need to do for the CAT since you are not training to handle varying sectional and overall difficulty levels to ensure that you clear the cut-off in all conditions.
+This also means that you need not take as many Mocks for the GMAT as you need to do for the CAT since the former is an adaptive test and you need not train to handle varying sectional and overall difficulty levels to ensure that you clear the cut-off in all conditions.

 Do you need training for the GMAT?